AlejandroPerezB2B/Syncbeateyeeg/README.md

 7.- revenantEEGprocessing() <br />

-This function merges raw EEG data from linguistic and nonlinguistic tasks into single files for each participant and further process the data, including performing ICA, automatic artifact rejection, and dipole fitting. <br />
+This function merges raw EEG data from linguistic and nonlinguistic tasks into single files for each participant and further process the data, including performing ICA, dipole fitting, and automatic artifact rejection. <br />

 Input files are two raw EEG recordings (".eeg" format) along with ".vhdr" and ".vmrk" files (e.g., "EEG_and_ECG_ling_0xx.edf_1.eeg" and "EEG_and_ECG_nonling_0xx.edf_1.eeg"; contained in the "EEG and ECG" folder.